icerpc/icerpc-docs/pages/slice/language-reference/slice-grammar.md

 The `SliceFile` grammar rule is the parser's entry point.
 Once a file's contents have been [preprocessed], the resulting text is matched against this rule, in its entirety.

-While the contents of a Slice file may reference things defined in other files, each file is parsed separately.
+While the contents of a Slice file may reference definitions in other files, each file is parsed separately.
-There is no notion of 'including' the contents of one file in another, and errors in one file do not affect the parsing of others.
+There is no notion of 'including' the contents of one file in another, and errors in one file do not affect the parsing of other files.

 A Slice file consists of an optional [module declaration][module-declaration], followed by any number of Slice definitions.
 Additionally, [file attributes][attribute] and a [mode declaration][mode-declaration] may be specified at the top of a file, before any other definitions.